v0lp3/raspible/README.md

 ## Note

-This playbook install docker-compose and all services are runned as Docker containers
+This playbook uses docker-compose to run all services under Docker containers

 ## References